-- 65.030-A Agricultural uses; - 65.030-B Public parks and open spaces; - 65.030-C Detached houses, attached houses and duplexes (existing or proposed); - 65.030-D Reconstruction of any building that was in existence on January 1, 1994 and that is later damaged or destroyed by tornadoes, straight-line winds, ice storms, fire, floods, hail. light-ning strike, or other forces beyond the reasonable control of the property owner an act of God; and - 65.030-E Interior remodeling; . - 65.030 F Land for which a landscape plan was approved by the planning commission before January 1, 1994, pursuant to its review of a planned unit development or corridor development, provided that the required landscaping was installed in accordance with the approved detailed landscape plan by January 1, 1995; - 65.030-G Construction of a structure, other than a building, that does not increase the developed area of a lot more than 30 square feet. - 65.030-H Developed area of a lot if all proposed new buildings and/or additions to buildings contain less floor area than the floor area of existing buildings which remain on the lot after completion of the new construction. - 65.030-1 For the purposes of this section, "developed area" means the area of a lot that on January 1, 1994, was covered by a structure, off-street parking or loading areas, or other areas paved with an all-weather material, and "existing buildings" means buildings completed and existing before January 1, 1994. - Section 65.040 Street Yard Landscaping Trees - 65.040-A Purpose
+- 65.030-A Agricultural uses; - 65.030-B Public parks and open spaces; - 65.030-C Detached houses, attached houses and duplexes Household living uses consisting of a single household on one lot or 2 households on one lot (existing or proposed); and - 65.030-D Reconstruction of any building that was in existence on January 1, 1994 and that is later damaged or destroyed by tornadoes, straight-line winds, ice storms, accidental fire, floods, hail, lightning, or other forces beyond the reasonable control of the property owner.an act of God.Interior remodeling;

+Land for which a landscape plan was approved by the planning commission before January 1, 1994, pursuant to its review of a planned unit development or corridor development, provided that the required landscaping was installed in accordance with the approved detailed landscape plan by January 1, 1995;

+Construction of a structure, other than a building, that does not increase the developed area of a lot more than 30 square feet.

+Developed area of a lot if all proposed new buildings and/or additions to buildings contain less floor area than the floor area of existing buildings which remain on the lot after completion of the new construction.

+For the purposes of this section, "developed area" means the area of a lot that on January 1, 1994, was covered by a structure, off-street parking or loading areas, or other areas paved with an all-weather material, and "existing buildings" means buildings completed and existing before January 1, 1994.

+Section 65.040 Street Yard Landscaping Trees